jappeace/jappeaceApplication/content/mtl.md

                         String (StateT (M.Map VariableName Int) IO) (AST Int)’ To use the inferred type, enable PartialTypeSignatures
 ```
-You can simply copy paste that in your code to get a functioning program
+You can copy paste that type signature in your code to get a functioning program
 back out.
 No idea why you'd do that, no-one cares about transformer details.